Eduardo López de Romaña: Early years

-President of the Republic of Peru (1899 – 1903)
+President of the Republic of Peru (1899–1903)

 During these years, Carlos de Piérola, a democrat and brother of former president Nicolás de Piérola, was the majority leader of the Chamber of Deputies, while Manuel Candamo, a civilista party leader, presided over the Senate.
 This division allowed for the prevalence of the democrats in the Chamber of Deputies, and for the civilistas in the Senate.
 These differences, however, rapidly led to the democrats leading the opposition.
 López de Romaña reshuffled his cabinet almost exclusively with civilistas, a move which resulted in the majority democrats of the Chamber of Deputies to continuously censure.

 As a result, there were various parliamentary discords concerning the non-dismissal of censured ministers.
 The development in agriculture also continued during López de Romaña's term, as well as that in the mining and other related industries.
 The code of mining was promulgated in 1901, as well as the Code of Trade and the Code of Waters in 1902.
 He also created the Nueva Compañia ("New Company") for the collection of the taxes of the state.
 In 1901, the creation of Universidad Nacional Agraria La Molina took place under his sponsorship and that of a Belgian mission.
-López de Romaña faced various coups in favor of the former president Andrés Avelino Cáceres, but he successfully completed his presidency in 1903.
+López de Romaña faced various coup attempts whose goals were to restore former president Andrés Avelino Cáceres to the presidency, but he successfully completed his presidency in 1903.
 It was under his term that Peruvians coined the term "Aristocratic Republic" which continued until the second government of Augusto B. Leguía and the hegemony of the Civil Party in the government of the country.

 Death

-Eduardo Lopez de Romaña died at the Yura mineral springs near Arequipa on May 26 1912.
+Eduardo Lopez de Romaña died at the Yura mineral springs near Arequipa on May 26, 1912.